 To make it memorable, you should present a promise ring in a unique way.
 Here are tips on how to present the ring:

-Short Speech: There are some people who opt to prepare a simple speech that expresses their emotions.
-The cool thing with planning a few words is that you don't get tongue-tied or forget to give important information on why you are giving the ring.
+Short Speech: Some people opt to prepare a simple speech that expresses their emotions.
+As for planning a few words, what is remarkable is that you do not get tongue-tied or forget to give important information on why you are giving the ring.

-While it's good to prepare a short speech, you should avoid practicing a lot to the extent that the words you give sound rehearsed and without emotion.
-All you need to do is to note the special parts that you must mention and then use your own words to put across the information.
+While it is good to prepare a short speech, you should avoid practicing to the extent that the words you give sound rehearsed and emotionless.
+You must note the special parts that need to be mentioned and use your own words to put across the information.

-Song: if you have a special song that has the information that you want to pass, you should consider playing it when giving the ring.
-The results are usually better when the song is of great importance to the person that you are giving the ring.
+Song: If you have a special song with the information you want to pass, you should consider playing it when giving the ring.
+The results are usually better when the song is of great importance to the person you are giving the ring to.

 REASONS TO GIVE A PROMISE RING

-Pre-Engagement: A couple that is very committed to one another may have assorted reasons for waiting to get married or even engaged.
-Youth could be a factor if the couple is just out of high school, or perhaps a life situation compels them to wait, such as wanting to finish college or achieve some other goal before making official plans to marry.
-A simple promise ring might also indicate commitment while one partner saves to purchase a formal engagement ring; in time, another ring will replace it.
+Pre-Engagement: A couple deeply committed to one another may have assorted reasons for waiting to get engaged or married.
+Youth could be a factor if the couple is just out of high school or when a life situation compels them to wait, such as wanting to finish college or achieve some other goal before making official plans to marry.
+A simple promise ring might also indicate commitment, while one partner saves money to purchase a formal engagement ring.
+Over time, another ring will replace it.

-Chastity: This type of ring, also called a purity ring, is a symbol of a promise to remain a virgin until after marriage.
+Chastity: This type of ring, also called a purity ring, symbolizes a promise to remain a virgin until marriage.
 Parents typically give these rings to their children as a reminder of the view that love is patient.
 Young people who accept these rings promise to honor the belief.
 These, too, are intended as placeholders for wedding rings.

 Monogamy: A monogamy ring reflects a promise to remain faithful.
-Marriage, engagement or pre-engagement might not be a factor, yet a couple could still want to promise to be true to each other; a ring is a visible symbol of that commitment.
+Marriage, engagement, or pre-engagement might not be a factor, yet a couple could still want to promise to be faithful to each other; a ring is a visible symbol of this commitment.

 Religious: A religious promise ring symbolizes an act of devotion or faith.
-This ring can be worn to show commitment to a particular spiritual path or to a specific saint whose teachings are meaningful to the wearer.
+Such a ring can be worn to show commitment to a particular spiritual path or a saint whose teachings are meaningful to the wearer.

 Another common type of ring in the old days was a "poesy ring."
 These were often rings engraved with a heartfelt sentiment or promise when given to a dear friend or lover.
-One typical loving phrase read, "Vous et null autre."
-In English, this translates to "You and no other."
+One typical loving phrase read, "Vous et null autre," which, in English, translates to "You and no other."

-There is no rule that says on what finger you must wear a promise ring.
+No rule says on what finger you must wear a promise ring.
 Part of its appeal is that it can mean many things to many people.
-Typically though, many tend to wear it on their ring finger, the third finger on the left hand.
-This is more common when the ring is given as a pre-engagement ring or a chastity ring.
-That being said, many feel more comfortable wearing it on their right ring finger so it doesn't get confused with an engagement ring.
+Typically, many tend to wear it on their ring finger, the third finger on the left hand.
+It is more common when the ring is given as a pre-engagement or a chastity ring.
+That being said, many feel more comfortable wearing it on their right ring finger so that it is not confused with an engagement ring.

-A Promise ring can mean just as much or more than an engagement ring and will cost less because they typically don't involve a lot of jewels.
+A Promise ring can mean just as much or more than an engagement ring and will cost less because it typically does not involve many jewels.